Norbert Casteret: Biography

 Norbert Casteret was born in Saint-Martory in Haute-Garonne on 19 August 1897.
 His father, Henry Casteret, was a lawyer in Toulouse.
 His brothers were Roger, who died at the age of four, Jean and Martial Casteret, a physician who accompanied his brother on some of his explorations.

 An all-round athlete and accomplished mountaineer, Casteret began caving in 1912, spanning the era of matches and candles into the age of electric lights.
 Unlike de Joly, who made caving his profession, Casteret was more the amateur adventurer (albeit a very knowledgeable one).

 Casteret served in the French infantry for three years during World War I, serving in his brother Jean's regiment.
 After being demobilized in 1919, he contracted the Spanish flu.
 He kept the helmet and lamp he used in the trenches for future use in caving.

 Upon his return from the front, at his father's urging Casteret studied law and became a notary's clerk, a position he quickly abandoned.
 In 1924, Casteret met his future wife, Élisabeth (born 13 May 1905), a doctor's daughter who ended her medical education after their marriage the same year.
 She later accompanied Casteret on many of his explorations, including the expedition to find the true source of the Garonne.
 The couple had five children: Gilberte, Raoul, Maud, Raymonde and Marie. Élisabeth died on 6 May 1940 of puerperal fever, a few days after the birth of their youngest child.

 Casteret's motto was the Latin phrase Ad Augusta per Angusta (through difficulties to greatness).

-Casteret died in Toulouse on 20 July 1987, less than a month before his ninetieth birthday.
+Casteret died in Toulouse on 20 July 1987, at age 89.